There are many ways people can try to control worries, anxieties, and changes related to pandemics to avoid or minimize depression.

 When you live under pandemic lockdown, the prevalence of depression or symptoms will increase.

-Almost 35% of those who were interviewed reported psychological problems because of the pandemic, according to a Chinese survey.
+Almost 35% of those who were interviewed reported to have psychological problems because of the pandemic, according to a Chinese survey.

 The COVID-19 pandemic and stress can affect some people more than others.